 It’s never too late to brighten up your smile!
-Instead of spending money on the whitening kits at the store (that contain harsh chemicals), give this all-natural trick a try– you might already have it in your kitchen.
-Bonus: We also have some some tips to help protect your teeth against stains from your favorite food & drinks, because we are not ready to give up coffee.
+Instead of spending money on teeth whitening kits at the store (that contain harsh chemicals), give this all-natural trick a try.
+Here are our favorite teeth whitening tips.
+We also have some some tips to help protect your teeth against stains from your favorite food & drinks, because we are not ready to give up coffee.

 The lauric acid in coconut oil that helps to pull out plaque or bacteria that contribute to yellow teeth and poor overall dental health.

 - Take 1 tablespoon of unrefined coconut oil and swish it around your mouth for about 15-20 minutes.

 - Be careful not to swallow the oil, as it will contain toxins.

 - After 15-20 minutes, spit the oil in a trash can– it will clog your drains.